Myth: Hard Work Beats Depression

 Myth: Depression Is Tough to Treat

 The reality is most people who take action to lift their depression do get better.
-In a large study by the National Institute of Mental Health, 70% of people became symptom-free through medications -- though not always with the first drug.
-Other studies show combining medication and talk therapy is even more effective.
+In a large study by the National Institute of Mental Health, 70% of people became symptom-free through medications -- though not always with the first medicine.
+Studies show that the best treatment is often a combination of medication and talk therapy.

 Fact: It's Not Always Depression